 The company has shown enthusiasm for blending the innovative with the classic -- for instance, decorating with both contemporary and traditional art.

 All Celebrity ships have cabins and suites that are standard in size and amenities.
-(A minimum category stateroom at 172 square feet is a plus for bargain seekers.)
-Celebrity has also upgraded amenities in all cabin categories to include terry cloth robes and in-room service from the dining room menu.
+(A minimum category stateroom at 172 square feet is a plus for bargain-seekers.)
 The Celebrity fleet's AquaSpa transports passengers to a whole new world with treatments inspired by rituals from exotic cultures.
 Passengers can discover a state of complete tranquility in the Persian Garden or pamper themselves with a host of indulgences.

 All standard cabins have TVs with closed-circuit movies and Sony's interactive features; direct dial telephones; minibars; safes; hair dryers and convertible twin/queen beds.
-And on U.K.-based Celebrity Eclipse there is in-cabin tea and coffee making facilities.
+And on U.K.-based Celebrity Eclipse there is in-cabin tea- and coffee-making facilities.
 A large number of cabins have private balconies (56 percent of all accommodations on Millennium-class ships).
-Suites have verandahs and an outstanding private butler service.
-Additional in-suite amenities include DVD players or VCRs, personalized stationery, whirlpool baths, afternoon tea and predinner canapes.
-In addition to alternative restaurants on Millennium-class ships (specialty restaurants levy $5 to $40 per person service fee), Celebrity has launched an evening casual dining program fleetwide.
-These are in addition to the traditional main dining room.
+Suites have verandas and an outstanding private butler service.
+Additional in-suite amenities include DVD players or VCRs, personalized stationery, whirlpool baths, afternoon tea and pre-dinner canapes.

 Beyond its general increase in enhancements, Celebrity offers Concierge Class accommodations.
-This unique class of oceanview staterooms offers passengers extra amenities, from service-related additions (priority luggage service, complimentary sparkling wine) to plusher furnishings (luxurious bed coverings and pillow menu, some balconies with dining tables).
-Concierge Class services were expanded in 2012 to include a predeparture lounge with free coffee and juices.
+This unique class of balcony staterooms offers passengers extra amenities, from service-related additions (priority luggage service, complimentary sparkling wine) to plusher furnishings (luxurious bed coverings and pillow menu, some balconies with dining tables).
+Concierge Class services were expanded in 2012 to include a pre-departure lounge with free coffee and juices, and again in 2016 to include lunch on embarkation day and a dedicated concierge desk.
 Originally available only on Millennium-class ships, the innovation proved so popular that it is available on most of the ships in the fleet.
-And another new category of staterooms debuted with the Solstice class: AquaClass cabins, which cater to spa enthusiasts and include spa perks and use of an exclusive, intimate restaurant, Blu.
+And another category of staterooms debuted with the Solstice class: AquaClass cabins, which cater to spa enthusiasts and include spa perks and use of an exclusive, intimate restaurant, Blu.
 These were so popular that Celebrity added 34 AquaClass Suites onboard Reflection.

-In February 2014, Celebrity announced it would add a new class, "The Suite Class," to its ships.
-Suite Class passengers will have their own private restaurant and private VIP lounge.
+In 2015, Celebrity added a new class, "The Suite Class," to its ships.
+Suite Class passengers have their own private restaurant, Luminae, and Michael's Club, a private VIP lounge.

-Key features on the Solstice Class vessels include the Lawn Club, a freshly manicured lawn on the highest deck.
-Passengers can enjoy casual outdoor activities in a country-club atmosphere and enjoy the grass between their toes, watch a glass-blowing demonstration on Solstice, Equinox and Eclipse; or a meal in the Lawn Club Grill on the latter two ships.
+Key features on the Solstice-class vessels include the Lawn Club, a freshly manicured lawn on the highest deck.
+Passengers can enjoy casual outdoor activities in a country-club atmosphere and enjoy the grass between their toes, watch a glass-blowing demonstration on Solstice, Equinox and Eclipse; or a meal in the Lawn Club Grill on Eclipse and Reflection.
 These ships also feature Cellar Masters, a bar inspired by the vineyards of Napa Valley, which brings to life the experience of a global wine tour while you learn about and taste a large variety of wines from around the world.
 In a welcoming and unique onboard environment, you'll discover new wines, receive recommendations and enrich your wine knowledge.